 Example of a complaint: "I felt worried and anxious when you took off without telling me where you were going.
 This is a time when tensions are high for me and it makes a big difference to know where you are.
 In the future, all I am asking is that you check in with me so i know you are safe."

 #2 Contempt.
-The nastiest one of all.
-It is one of the worst ways of communicating and is the biggest predictor of relationship dissolution and disaster.
+This is a tell tale sign that a relationship is deep trouble and is the biggest predictor of relationship dissolution and disaster.
 This is a step further than criticism and assumes a moral superiority over the other person.
 It involves mocking, berating, sarcasm, mimicking and using body language like eye-rolling and scoffing.
 It makes the other person feel worthless and insignificant.
 Research even shows that couples that are contemptuous of each other are more likely to suffer from infectious diseases (colds, the flu, etc.) due to weakened immune systems.
 This way of speaking down to someone on a consistent basis is quite literally life-threatening.

 #3 Defensiveness.
 The product of receiving criticism is often defensiveness.
 You put your back up, deny or project unwanted feelings on to another person to get someone to back off and leave you alone.
 It communicates no accountability or responsibility for mistakes and feels like the tables are being turned to make the person that lodged the complaint the problem and completely denies their experience.

 Example: Your partner asks you..
 "Did you remember that we have a phone call with some friends tonight to connect?

 Defensive response: "You know I am stressed out and I barely have time to breathe.
 Why did you rope me into this?
 You should know better. "